New York’s Indoor Allergen Law: What Landlords Need to Know

 When it comes to preventing mold, the key is controlling moisture.
 Humidity, condensation and leaks can all increase the chances that mold will appear and spread.

-A good starting point for preventing and mediating mold in commercial properties is this information from the Environmental Protection Agency.
+A good starting point for preventing and remediating mold in rental properties is this information from the Environmental Protection Agency.
+This interactive tour offers a room-by-room guide to common mold issues and how to address them.

-Home and building owners in New York City should be aware that mold is often excluded from homeowner and building insurance policies.
-So the best way to protect that Brooklyn brownstone is to prevent mold in the first place.
+New York City property owners should also know that many building insurance policies exclude mold.
+In other words, the best way to protect that Brooklyn brownstone is to prevent mold in the first place.

 The New York City Department of Buildings (DOB) issues violations for non-compliance with Local Law 55.
 Fines vary, depending on the specifics of the infraction(s), but can be as high as $10,000 per incident.
 Upon correction of cited hazards, a licensed professional must provide a Certificate of Correction for submission to the DOB.